Patch-Based Inference: Deploying on New Scans

 In this tutorial, we deployed the final patch-based model on new, unlabeled scans:

-1. load_patch_variables(): Load the configuration saved during training so preprocessing matches exactly
+1. Read Safetensors metadata: Load the embedded inference configuration so preprocessing and sliding-window settings match exactly

 4. patch_inference(): Batch inference with NIfTI output, then qualitative visualization with TorchIO’s Subject.plot